mami-project/pathspider/doc/plugin.rst

 An example implementation of these methods can be found in `ecnspider3`:

-.. automethod:: ecnspider3.ECNSpider.connect
+.. automethod:: ecn.ECN.connect

-.. automethod:: ecnspider3.ECNSpider.post_connect
+.. automethod:: ecn.ECN.post_connect

 Merging
 ^^^^^^^